-WELCOME TO THE MRCT CENTER ONLINE COURSES
+WELCOME TO THE MRCT CENTER VIRTUAL TRAINING

 The Multi-Regional Clinical Trials Center of Brigham and Women’s Hospital and Harvard (MRCT Center) is a research and policy center dedicated to promoting safe and ethical clinical trials, with a particular focus on multi-site, multi-national trials.
 The MRCT Center brings together collaborative, multi-disciplinary stakeholders from industry, academia, patient advocacy groups, non-profit organizations, and regulatory agencies to define emerging issues in global clinical trials and to create and implement ethical, actionable, and practical solutions.

 Training is one of the core strengths of the MRCT Center and we use complementary approaches of online, in person, and in-country training resources.
 We are committed to building capacity for clinical research personnel, research ethics boards, regulators, patients, the public, and others to help ensure the ethical conduct of research and research integrity.

 This six-part virtual training focuses on practical approaches to address diversity, equity, and inclusion (DEI) of underrepresented populations in clinical research.
 The course is intended to aid cancer centers in improving their ability to enroll and retain underrepresented participants in clinical research.
 Further, the course highlights responsibility, accountability, and sustainability for DEI in clinical research.

 This is an introductory course consisting of 10 modules that reflects the ICH Guideline E6(R2): Guideline for Good Clinical Practice.
 The content is particularly directed at governmental regulatory reviewers and inspectors and is also applicable to other stakeholders including investigators, study teams, ethics committee members, research organizations, and sponsors.